 C. NOMINATION BY THE DEPARTMENT

 1. Department Chairs shall normally be selected by the President from the list of nominee(s) recommended by the department.
 These procedures shall provide that all full-time tenured and probationary faculty members of the department are eligible to vote on the nomination of a Department Chair.
+In addition, temporary faculty unit employees are eligible and may participate in accordance with their timebase during the semester when the nomination takes place, as follows: a) Those with 15 WTUs are entitled to a full vote; b) Those with less than 15 WTUs are entitled to a partial vote directly proportional to their number of WTUs.

 Among those eligible to vote are faculty members on sabbatical or difference-in-pay leaves and participants in the Faculty Early Retirement Program who are teaching during the semester in which the nomination election occurs.
 Individuals who are on a professional or personal leave without pay are ineligible to participate in the nominating election.
 Proxy voting shall be prohibited but provisions may be made for absentee voting.

 2. The department's nomination(s) shall be forwarded to the President via the School Dean and the Provost and Vice President for Academic Affairs.
 The nomination(s) should be accompanied by a description of qualifications.